Context and challenges

 Elsyca's Advanced Engineering Services (AES) for decorative gold plating are manifold, starting with the laboratory characterization and sensitivity analysis of the different gold plating baths.
 This not only provides essential data that enables us to accurately predict gold plating thickness distributions but provides an unparalleled insight into the process, clearly defining the optimum window of process operating conditions.
 Additional characterization of copper and / or nickel plating steps that precede the actual gold plating step should also be executed.

-A rack plateability analysis provides a fast plating performance analysis of a part and tooling configuration as specified by the customer, for a rack that is either intended to be build, or that is running in a test phase or in production.
+- A rack plateability analysis provides a fast plating performance analysis of a part and tooling configuration as specified by the customer, for a rack that is either intended to be built, or that is running in a test phase or in production.

 Simulations are based on in-house developed software platforms, in casu Elsyca PlatingManager for the current density and layer thickness distribution simulations.